fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Now let's move the two scripts _multiplicator_ and _calculator_ and _tsconfig.json_ to the project folder and add scripts by which we can run them.

-Now the folder structure looks like this: [ADD IMAGE OF FOLDER STRUCTURE] and _package.json_ like this:
+Now the _package.json_ looks like this:

 ```json
 {